ivan-svetlich/youtube_autoplaylist/README.md

 ```
 python -m autoplaylist --days 0 --keyword 歌 --results 2
 ```
 This command will search the last 2 uploads from each channel. looking for videos uploaded today that contain the word "歌" (song in Japanese).
-Because these are the default values, you can get the same result simply running:
+Because these are the default values, you can get the same result by simply running:
 ```
 python -m autoplaylist
 ```
 Feel free to modify the code to set different default values.

 If it's the first run, we need to complete the OAuth2 authorization.
-Bacause the app status is set to "Testing" in Google CLoud Platform, we will see the following warning:
+Bacause the app status is set to "Testing" in Google Cloud Platform, we'll see the following warning:

 <p align="center"><img alt="warning" src="https://github.com/ivan-svetlich/youtube_autoplaylist/blob/master/images/autoplaylist_oauth_1.png"</p>